Take the TTC to FIFA World Cup 2026™

 Line 1 (Yonge-University) – from Union Station

-- Take the 509 Harbourfront streetcar to Fleet Hub for FIFA Fan Festival™ Toronto and Toronto Stadium.
+- Take the 509 Harbourfront streetcar to Fleet Hub for FIFA Fan Festival™ Toronto.

 Line 2 (Bloor-Danforth) – from Bathurst Station

-- Take the 511 Bathurst streetcar to Fleet Hub for FIFA Fan Festival™ and Toronto Stadium.
+- Take the 511 Bathurst streetcar to Fleet Hub for FIFA Fan Festival™ Toronto.

 Customers can also take the 504 King streetcar from the following stations: